extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 - the name of the pattern (in this case `pat-1` but any valid scheme variable name is ok)

-- the total length (in beats) of the pattern (in this case `2`)
+- the total length in beats of the pattern (in this case `2`)

-- the offset (again in beats) of the pattern (in this case `0`)
+- the offset in beats of the pattern (in this case `0`)

 - the "pattern expression" (in this case `(play syn1 @1 80 dur)`) which is the expression which is evaluated at each "triggering" of the pattern

-- one (or more) "pattern lists" (in this case `\`(60 58 60 63)`); these are
+- one (or more) "pattern lists" (in this case `` `(60 58 60 63)``); these are
   lists of values which the pattern will loop through

-If you eval the above pattern in Extempore, you'll hear a repeated[^repeated] synth line.
-You can modify & re-evaluate[^re eval] it and hear it change---try changing one of the numbers in the pattern list and see what happens.
+If you eval the above pattern in Extempore, you'll hear a repeated synth line.
+You can modify & re-evaluate it and hear it change---try changing one of the numbers in the pattern list and see what happens.

-[^repeated]:
-	"Repeated" is an understatement---it's really gonna drive you crazy if you leave it running.
-Sorry about that.

-[^re-eval]:
 Remember, any change won't take effect until you re-evaluate the expression.
 But it gets boring if we remind you _every time_, so if they change you're trying to make isn't working remember to check that you've evaluated it.

 For now you don't have to understand exactly what every part of the pattern expression `(play syn1 @1 80 dur)` means (in short, the arguments represent